charles-so/Access-to-SharePoint-CRM-Migration/Sprint 2/Database_overview.md

     * Micro enables users to fileter contact records by Surname, Company, or First Nambe based on user input or selections in combo boxes.
     * Additionally, it allows users to click on a contact to open a related "Contacts" form with specific filtering criteria.
 * Form_Groups_List
-    * The macro manages the clsoign of the current form with consideration for unsaved changes and provides a warning message when the "Group" field is changed, indicating potential consequences for associated people.
+    * The macro manages the closing of the current form with consideration for unsaved changes and provides a warning message when the "Group" field is changed, indicating potential consequences for associated people.
     * the "Group_GotFocus" subroutine doesn't have any specific functionality in the provied code snippet.
 * Form_Help
     * The first subroutine esures that unsaved changes are not lost when closing a form, while the second subroutine enables certain controls and change the text color of specific controls upon a double-click event.